-BY-LAW # 10 - RETIRED MEMBERS
+BY-LAW # 10 - RETIRED MEMBERS (adopted November 29, 2011)

 B 10.1 The National Executive Committee may appoint a retired member of CAPE or its predecessors as a non-voting advisor to any sub-committee of the Association.
 Only former members who were members in good standing when they left the Association may be appointed.